 Dry with the dry end of the Cotton Swab or a paper towel, always gently.

-Perform the same operation on the contours of the keyboard.
+Carry out the same operation on the contours of the keyboard.
 This time, you can directly and lightly soak a paper towel sheet and pat dry.
-Conclude the cleaning with a “blow” of the vacuum cleaner.

 C ‘ is a big time!
 You will be able to marvel at your keys.
 You insert them one by one until you hear a click.